 When you get to those top couple shelves, I’d remeasure and split the difference if you’re out a little bit- these two top shelves will be the same size even if they’re different from the bottom.
 I purposely made my bottom shelves a little bigger to accommodate some big books, vases and magazine holders.

-The top shelf will need a top- you don’t want to look at the 2×4 header!
+The top shelf of this diy built in shelving will also need a top- you don’t want to look at the 2×4 header!
 Just make another shelf the same way, and pop it on the uprights- you’ll only see the bottom of this one.

-How to Accommodate a Doorway in Built in Shelving
+How to Accommodate a Doorway in diy Built in Shelving

 IF you are building around a cased opening like I am (a doorway), you will want to secure that upright to the shelves.
 Use longer brad nails from the cased opening into the shelf.
 These patch easy with woodfill after and is worth the patching to make it all secure!